 Replenish Hydration With a Ceramide Moisturizer

 PSA: You can have an oily skin type, yet also dehydrated skin.
 Dry skin refers to the lack of oil your skin needs to retain moisture.
 Dehydrated skin means your skin lacks water.
 You will notice if your skin is dehydrated, it feels tight, looks dull and/or possibly inflamed, and your fine lines may look more prominent.
 A daily moisturizer is obvious, but one packed with ceramides ups the ante (you can’t go wrong with ICE Ceramide Moisturizing Cream).
 “Ceramides increase hydration and turgor of the skin and help restore the skin’s natural barrier to protect it from environmental stresses,” says Ilyas.

 Tip: Ceramides prevent moisture from leaving your skin, while hyaluronic acid increases moisture content.
 Consider using a hyaluronic acid-based moisturizer, like Tidal Brightening Enzyme Water Cream, for daytime and a ceramide one at night (or vice versa).
 They are both naturally occurring substances in your skin and are essential for skin health.

 Neutralize Damage With a Retinol Topical

 Retinol, a form of vitamin A, is hailed for its wrinkle-reducing abilities.
-It helps “promote and hasten skin turnover, thus aiding with evening out skin tone, dyspigmentation and non-invasively smooths fine lines and wrinkles overtime,” says Rina Allawh, M.D., dermatologist at Montgomery Dermatology in King of Prussia, Pennsylvania.
+It helps “promote and hasten skin turnover, thus aiding with evening out skin tone, dyspigmentation and non-invasively smooths fine lines and wrinkles over time,” says Rina Allawh, M.D., a dermatologist at Montgomery Dermatology in King of Prussia, Pennsylvania.
 So with daily use, it ensures a youthful, radiant complexion even during times of stress, adds McGowan.